a-catgirl-dev/a-catgirl-dev/README.md

 # Hey there, traveller! 👋
 I'm WilliamAnimate, a *okay* but still learning dev.

+**What you can help me on: the ways of making a proper pull request**

+PLEASEDOPLEASEDOPLEASEDO

 **Before you ask, Yes, im the [person from scratch.](https://scratch.mit.edu/users/william_animate) [Where were i? this youtube video should explain it](https://youtu.be/xUDMkfaCjNg)**
 <!--